Kunal3723/AZ-Search-dsa/README.md

 # Run frontend
  Follow below steps to run frontend on your local machine
   1. Assuming you have cloned the repo.
 Open the client folder in your IDE.
-  2. Then run 'npm init -y' in terminal
+  2. Then run 'npm install' in terminal
   3. After this run 'npm start' in terminal
   4. Now, you will see that web app will start on https://localhost:3000
   5. Now, you can use the app.